rhysbrettbowen/goog.mvc/README.md

 ## mvc.Sync ##

 This is an interface that should have a custom implementation.
-Two simple implementations have been given called mvc.sync.Ajax and mvc.sync.Local.
+Two simple implementations have been given called mvc.AjaxSync and mvc.AjaxSync.
 The purpose of sync is to be the glue between the model and the dataStore.

 ## mvc.Router ##